inkognitro/react-app-tutorial/02-authentication.md

     );
 };
 ```
-Make sure the `<App>` component is wrapped with the service provider.
-We should do this directly in the entry point which bootstraps the app in the browser.
+We should wrap our app directly in the entry point which is responsible to bootstraps the app in the browser,
+because this service provider bootstraps the service implementations for browser environments
+(e.g. see `BrowserCurrentUserRepository`).
+So let's extend the given `index.tsx` with our created service provider
+and make sure that the `<App>` component is wrapped with it.

 ```typescript
 // src/index.tsx